vestfoldfylke/loglady/README.md

 ### BetterStack destination

 To use the BetterStack log destination, you need to set the following environment variables:
-- `BETTERSTACK_URL`: Your BetterStack Endpoint URL
+- `BETTERSTACK_URL`: Your BetterStack endpoint URL
 - `BETTERSTACK_TOKEN`: The BetterStack token for authentication

 ### Console destination